 - Remote work has presented new challenges to managing data privacy – beyond simply connecting to networks and sharing data

-- IT, privacy, and security teams can take steps to ensure compliance with regulations by improving protocols and educating employees
+- IT, privacy, and security teams can take steps to ensure (General Data Protection Regulation) GDPR compliance and CCPA compliance by improving protocols and educating employees

 - Working remotely requires employees to step up their efforts and pay attention to data privacy issues that they may never have had to consider while working onsite